 The spotlight on Murphy (who wrote the foreword for my book Springsteen on Springsteen in 2013) pretty much went away after four major-label albums, but the good news is that he garnered enough of a cult following to continue a career that has now spanned more than 40 years and dozens of great recordings.
 And Aquashow has endured, both as one of the most noteworthy albums of the 70s and a mainstay of Murphy’s live act.

-Thinking about the album last year, he concocted the idea for this new package.
+Thinking about the album last year, he concocted the idea for the new Aquashow Deconstructed.
 As he explains in the liner notes, “I decided we should record these [Aquashow] songs again, in a different way, deconstructed if you will, and maintaining a certain integrity with the original.
 We retained the same tempos, keys and of course lyrics and tried to give Aquashow a second life, bridging the last century to the current one.”
 That’s exactly what he does on Aquashow Deconstructed, which offers new readings of every track on the original LP, presented in the same sequence.

 Murphy mentions in the liner notes that his son Gaspard, who now serves as his producer, is 24, the same age he was when he recorded the original Aquashow; and the booklet that accompanies the new album includes his 1967 high school graduation picture, a photo of his band being signed to their original record contract and a 1949 poster for his father’s water-show extravaganza, the source of the album’s name.
 But Aquashow Deconstructed is not an exercise in nostalgia.
 Murphy is interested in examining the person he was when he started out, but also in taking a fresh look at his early subjects and contemplating how far he has come.